hashicorp/vault-guides/secrets/openldap/README.md

 ```

 Now that we are authenticated with the root token, continue with the secrets engine configuration.

+> ***NOTE:** This guide uses the initial root token for all Vault operations solely for convenience and simplicity.
+In actual production use, Vault root tokens should not be generally used and should be closely guarded.
+Refer to the [Root Tokens](https://master--vault-www.netlify.com/docs/concepts/tokens/#root-tokens) documentation to learn more.

 #### Enable and Configure OpenLDAP Secrets Engine